ParagGhosh21/Vaction_app/README.md

 ## In This Website

-* website is abou travel .
+* website is about travel .
 * heroku was used
 * firebase used for authentication.
 * Anyone can book their travel from here